MilesSouth/MilesSouth/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/MilesSouth](https://github.com/MilesSouth)

-- 📝 I sometimes post short short writings on [https://www.linkedin.com/in/selimbarisguney/](https://www.linkedin.com/in/selimbarisguney/)
+- 📝 I sometimes post short writings on [https://www.linkedin.com/in/selimbarisguney/](https://www.linkedin.com/in/selimbarisguney/)

 - 📫 How to reach me **selimbarisguney@gmail.com**

 - 📄 Know about my experiences [resume will come over here...]

 - ⚡ Fun fact **Being a developer is the only great thing that I could choose in my entire life.
-I am really into with learning new foreign languages.
+I am really into with learning new foreign languages (Programming languages included).
 Chinese or Polish I will be learning when I'm done with my bootcamp.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">